-- Stay in ecotourism lodges in Alajuela, Monteverde, Quepos and Marino Ballena
+- Stay in ecotourism lodges in Alajuela, La Amistad, Monteverde, and Marino Ballena

-- Talk with ecolodge operators to learn model sustainable practices that protect natural resources and biodiversity, use organic methods, and support local peoples and economies
+- Learn model sustainable ecotourism practices that protect natural resources and biodiversity, use organic methods, and support local communities and economies

-- Take cloud forest canopy tour in Selvatura Park
+- Tour the cloud forest canopy in Selvatura Park, Monteverde

 For more information, contact: